Are you experiencing unexplained itching, jaundice, dark urine or light stools? You may have elevated liver enzymes.

 Every day, you come into contact with toxins via the chemicals in food, water, air and even things that you touch.
 Your body isn’t designed to handle that amount of toxins, so regular cleansing is helpful to remaining healthy.

 There are many different natural cleansing products available on the market today as well as recipes to do it yourself at home.
-If you have elevated liver enzymes, we recommend taking a liver cleansing supplement which will be very effective in helping to balance elevated liver enzymes.
+If you have elevated liver enzymes, we recommend taking military micronutrient formulation which will be very effective in helping to balance elevated liver enzymes.